GabrielGilly/landing-page-swiss-army-knife/README.md

   - contact form
   - author information

+# Illustration
+Logo: photo zoom on victorinox logo photo knife from side photo knife from top photo kife from top tools open
+- [ ] diagram knife with tools
+- [ ] tools shadow

 # Page Style
 - font: helvetica
 - colors:
-  - white dominance
+  - white dominance #ffffff
-  - red victorinox for titles
+  - red victorinox for titles #d80000
-  - drak grey for the text
+  - drak grey for the text #282828
-  - light grey for elements
+  - light grey for elements #b1b1b1

 - layout:
   - CSS grid
   - whitespace between elements
+Big header with logo of knife and title on top nav bar bellow the header main content cut in 2x2 grid with media queries to display in colunm or 2x2 depending on screen size

 - design:
   - white space arround elements
   - no borders or light grey shadows